TolikPylypchuk/SharpHook/README.md

 appropriate directories under the `lib` directory in the `SharpHook` project.

 With libuiohook in place you can build SharpHook using your usual methods, e.g. with Visual Studio or the `dotnet` CLI.
+Mind that you need .NET 6 and Visual Studio 2022 to build SharpHook.

 The `SharpHook` project defines multiple platforms.
 If you want to run `SharpHook.Sample`, make sure you don't use `AnyCPU` since the libuiohook version for it is not defined.